 Physiomobility clinics’ Vestibular physiotherapist uses the latest equipment to track, monitor and record the eye movements during assessment and treatment.

-The information collected during your assessment will then be used to develop a treatment plan that includes a series of manoeuvres and exercises to decrease the symptoms and improve balance.
+The information collected during your assessment will then be used to develop a treatment plan that includes a series of maneuvers and exercises to decrease the symptoms and improve balance.

 Adults who have suffered damage to the vestibular organs of the inner ear can learn to depend on visual information to maintain their balance.
 Vestibular rehabilitation is activation and training other senses such as vision to compensate for the lost senses.